energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 combustion are taken from :cite:t:`Quaschning2015`.

 Regarding the costs, they are all expressed in *real*\  [2]_ US Dollars for the year 2021 (USD\ :sub:`2021`).
 If not specified, USD refers to USD\ :sub:`2021`.
-Unless indicated otherwise, the costs are the same as in the other versions of EnergyScope, except that they are expressed in USD\ :sub:`2021` instead of €\ :sub:`2015`.
+When no value is given, the costs are the same as in the other versions of EnergyScope, except that they are expressed in USD\ :sub:`2021` instead of €\ :sub:`2015`.
 The conversion from €\ :sub:`2015` to USD\ :sub:`2021` is performed via Eq. :eq:`eqn:currency_conv_1`.